slottwo/mp-projects/README.md

     > 3. Choose the PID of the thread you wanna debug to
     > 4. Set a breakpoint where you want to start from
     > 5. Vscode command pallet `> Workspaces: Duplicate As Workspace in New Window`
-    > 6. Repeat the process [1-3] (you can also set a breakpoint to this thread)
+    > 6. Repeat the process [1-3] (you can also set a breakpoint to this thread -
-    > remember to do so before running debugger, otherwise the execution will flow.
+    > remember to do so before running debugger, otherwise the execution will flow).
     > 7. That's it!
 Happy bug smash!